 U.S. judicial system

-When a U.S. police officer is involved in a shooting, departments - often with civilian oversight - investigate to see if the officer should be prosecuted.
+When a U.S. police officer is involved in a deadly incident, departments - often with civilian oversight - investigate to decide next steps.

 The U.S. Department of Justice shut down a website pushing a bogus COVID-19 vaccine.
 Learn how the agency is protecting Americans from other scams.

 Americans interact most with local governments, which provide services from public safety to school standards.
 This is part of a series on U.S. federalism.

 America's 50 states are known as “laboratories of democracy” because they try policy ideas often adopted elsewhere.
 This is part of a series on federalism.

 Learn more about the federal government in the United States.
 This article is part of a three-part series on how federalism works in America.